kruize/kruize-ui/README.md

 <br />

 2. Containerized way<br />
-CIt makes use of nginx as a default react server for the UI.
+We make use of nginx as a default react server for the UI.
 Create the image using the following command<br />

 ```